-John Mallett talks about his working life in banking, nursing and as a care home manager, and the fulfilment of his long-term ambition to be ordained.
+John talks about his working life in banking, nursing and as a care home manager, and the fulfilment of his long-term ambition to be ordained.

 Early life and harvest time